 The levonorgesterel in Mirena that is released into the uterus works by:

 - Thickening cervical mucus to prevent any sperm from entering the uterus

 - Decreasing the survival rate of sperm

 Changes in the lining of the uterus may also decrease menstrual bleeding.
-Many women who have Mirena do not have a normal menstruation period.
+Many women who have Mirena do not have a normal period.

 History of Mirena and IUDs

-The first IUDs were developed in the 1900s but caused a number of severe injuries and were not widely used until the 1950s when plastics technology had advanced, allowing for a moldable plastic shape which was much better than previous IUD technology.
+The first IUDs were developed in the 1900s but caused a number of severe injuries and were not widely used until the 1950s when plastics technology advanced, allowing for a moldable plastic shape which was much better than previous IUD technology.

 The T-shape IUD design was introduced during the 1960s with the addition of copper which was shown to be an effective spermicide.
 A copper IUD, known as Paragard is available for use in the US today.
 Copper is an effective contraceptive agent but is known to cause a number of problems including increased bleeding and localized reactions.

 Hormonal IUDs first appeared in the 1970s in order to reduce menstrual bleeding associated with copper and simple plastic IUDs.
 The US market was highly skeptical of IUDs following the Dalkon Shield disaster but development continued in Europe.

 Hormonal IUDs or Intrauterine Systems (IUS) as they are known in Europe were available for a decade prior to their approval in the US.
 Progestasert, the first IUD containing hormonal contraceptives on the US market required yearly replacement and was withdrawn shortly after Mirena was introduced in 2001.